 15 SECTIONS.
 In this overview we illustrate an example of a fig plant from each SECTION below.

 SECTION ERIOSYCEA: There are 20 species of SECTION ERIOSYCEA figs found in forest gaps and along roadsides throughout Borneo.
 They are mostly small trees with large hairy leaves and hairy figs. A high proportion are endemics found only in the hills.
-This photo shows 2 species F. endospermifolia (right) and F. eumorpha (left) growing together on the summit of Gunung Alab (1,964 m) in the Crocker Range, Sabah.
+This photo shows 2 species F. endospermifolia (left) and F. eumorpha (right) growing together on the summit of Gunung Alab (1,964 m) in the Crocker Range, Sabah.
+The most likely dispersers of the two species illustrated above are civets, pigs and the Sumatran Rhinoceros which was once abundant in Borneo.

 SECTION RHIZOCLADUS: Ficus villosa is one of 14 SECTION RHIZOCLADUS fig species in Borneo.
 All SECTION RHIZOCLADUS figs are root climbers which branch and fruit only when they reach sunlight in the canopy.
 Both the large leaves and small figs are usually covered in dense hairs.
-Photo taken in the Princess of Wales Conservatory at Kew Gardens, UK where this male F. villosa liana fruits frequently.
+Photo taken in the Princess of Wales Conservatory at Kew Gardens, UK where this female F. villosa liana fruits frequently.
+The figs are dispersed by small birds.

-SECTION SYCIDIUM: Ficus heteropleura is one of 26 SECTION SYCIDIUM figs in Borneo.
+SECTION SYCIDIUM: Ficus tinctoria var gibbosa is one of 26 SECTION SYCIDIUM figs in Borneo.
 Most sycidiums are common epiphytic shrubs of the forest understorey.
 Some may develop into small trees.
-The figs ripen red to orange and are very popular with birds.
-F. heteropleura grows on many trees and buildings around Kota Kinabalu in Sabah.
+The figs ripen red to orange and are very popular with small birds such as bulbuls.
+Ficus tinctoria var gibbosa grows on many trees and buildings around Kota Kinabalu in Sabah.

 SECTION SYCOCARPUS (Cauliferous figs).
 This Ficus sattertwaitei is one of 17 species of SECTION SYCOCARPUS figs which are mostly small trees of the forest edge that bear large bunches of cauliferous figs on the trunk.
 The figs are dispersed by small fruit bats.

 SECTION SYCOMORUS: This Ficus racemosa is one of only two species of SECTION SYCOMORUS in Borneo.
 F. racemosa is a common tree of riverbanks and floodplains throughout Borneo.
+The main dispersers are fish but the ripe figs are also eaten by primates, bats, civets and hornbills.
 The only other SECTION SYCOMORUS fig in Borneo, Ficus auriculata is an introduced orchard fig occasionally cultivated in Borneo.

 SECTION UROSTIGMA: This Ficus caulocarpa growing at Tg Aru beach, Kota Kinabalu is one of 5 species of large stranglers in SECTION UROSTIGMA found in Borneo.
 Urostigma figs are identified by their distinctive leaves with a hinge on the underside of the leaf at the joint between the leaf blade (lamina) and the leaf stalk (petiole).
-The fig fruits are ramiflorus growing in dense clusters along the branches.
+The small fig fruits are ramiflorus growing in dense clusters along the branches. and are mainly dispersed by small birds.
 Some of the largest strangling fig trees in Borneo are in SECTION UROSTIGMA.

 SECTION: MALVANTHERA Malvanthera figs evolved in Australia and are widespread in eastern Indonesia and the Pacific Islands.
 Only one species reaches extreme eastern Borneo Ficus glandifera.
 The figs sit in cups like acorns which makes F. glandifera easy to recognise.
 So far F. glandifera has only been found on the remote islands of Pulau Maratua and Pulau Sangkalaki, part of the Derawan Islands off the coast of East Kalimantan.

 SECTION: STILPNOPHYLLUM.
 Ficus elastica is the only fig species in Section: Stilpnophyllum.
-Ficus elastica has never been recorded as growing wild in Borneo and all individuals so far recorded are sterile and have been propagated by cuttings, although they may occasionally produce seedless fig fruit.
+Ficus elastica originates in the Himalayas has never been recorded as growing wild in Borneo.
+All individuals so far recorded are sterile and have been propagated by cuttings, although they may occasionally produce seedless fig fruit.
 This individual was planted in Prince Philip Park, Tg Aru, Kota Kinabalu, Sabah.
-Ficus elastica is often grown as a house or office plant throughout the world, when it is called a Rubber Tree.
+Ficus elastica is often grown as a house or office plant throughout the world, when it is called a Rubber Plant.
+(Note that the rubber trees Hevea brasiliensis grown in commercial plantations all over Borneo originated in the Brazilian Amazon and are not native to Borneo) .

 SECTION: NEOMORPHE contains only one fig species, Ficus variegata which is a common tree in both primary and secondary forest throughout Borneo.
-It is easily recognized from the tall straight white trunk covered in bunches of figs. Normally the young figs are green and ripen red but a rare variety produces figs which are red when young but ripen green.
+It is easily recognized from the tall straight white trunk covered in bunches of figs which are mainly dispersed by mammals including civets, primates and bats.
+Normally the young figs are green and ripen red but a rare variety produces figs which are red when young but ripen green.
 This individual fig tree was growing at the orangutan centre at Samboja Lestari near Balikpapan, E.Kalimantan

 SECTION BOSCHERIA: is a common fig throughout the Philippines and in Northern Sulawesi but is a rare immigrant to Borneo with only three records all from east Sabah.
 Ficus minahasae